t4n6a1ka/phantomJsWithAwsLambda/README.md

 2. Package for Lambda without the node_modules, then the node script will read from the disk, if node_modules does not exists then read it from the root of the package which will be setup for lambda

+## Needs to improve
+1. Time taken to generate SVG is now roughly around 20 ms. Need to try to have Phantomjs running as a background service or server.
+Maybe not using Lambda and using ec2 instead would be a better approach for this?
+Currently we have to wait atleast 20 seconds to get the entire svg that is generated.